-Despite the fact that our body copes with the regeneration of the skin cells which were destroyed during the inflammatory process and new tissue fills the cavity left after the pus, the appearance of it is different from the normal skin.
-In other words, the scar tissue look different than normal skin, therefore, depending on many factors the scars are divided into: Normotrophic scars, Atrophic scars, Hypertrophic scars and Keloids.
+Despite the fact that our body copes with the regeneration of the skin cells which were destroyed during the inflammatory process and new tissue fill the cavity left after the pus, the appearance of it is different from the normal skin.
+In other words, the scar tissue looks different than normal skin, therefore, depending on many factors the scars are divided into: Normotrophic scars, Atrophic scars, Hypertrophic scars and Keloids.

 The collagen injections are some times used as an option in cosmetic surgery in order to remove scars.
 The use of collagen in the treatment (removal) of scars and scar formation has its drawbacks.
-The collagen is often poorly observed by the skin, so after the injection there may be complications such as thickening of the skin at the injection of collagen, inflammation, high fever, etc. One must remember that collagen injections not remove scars.
-Collagen usually resolves within 6 - 9 months.
+The collagen is often poorly observed by the skin, so after the injection there may be complications such as thickening of the skin at the injection of collagen, inflammation, high fever, etc. One must remember that collagen injections do not remove scars.
+Collagen usually dissolves within 6 - 9 months.

 Topical use of creams with vitamin C is one of the safest and most effective ways to restore the scar tissue.